 Several times a day, pull up a chair and sit and relax next to your bird.
 Please do grab a plate and eat next to your bird this will help him to feel safe and relaxed.

 Eating means safety!!
-You will barely ever see a bird eating when it feels that it is in danger.
+You will not see a bird eating when it feels that it is in danger.
 Allowing the bird to view you eating in a nice quiet, relaxed setting will allow him to feel secure.
 All is ok to dig in!

-I have found that in bonding with your new bird the best time of the day to work with them is late afternoon to early evening when they have had time to calm.
+I have found that in bonding with your new bird the best time of the day to work with them is late afternoon to early evening when they are well fed and calm.
 They are less likely to want to fly away at this time.
 They may very well feel safer with you then flying to an unknown territory that they cannot see very well.

 Please remember as you do this that your Linnie has been under stress and will need water and food breaks quite frequently.
 Do not leave your new bird out of its cage for long periods of time.
 Young or old, they have just been thru the stress of a “transfer”.
 They will need the comfort of their new cage and food that they are familiar with.